scionproto/scion/doc/manuals/control.rst

       This should be enabled in core ASes that are labeled as ``issuing`` ASes in the :term:`TRC`.

       If set to ``in-process``, :program:`control` handles certificate issuance requests on its own.
-      If set to ``delegated``, the certificate issuance is delegated to the service defined in :option:`ca.service <control-conf-toml ca.service>`.
+      If set to ``delegating``, the certificate issuance is delegated to the service defined in :option:`ca.service <control-conf-toml ca.service>`.

    .. option:: ca.max_as_validity = <duration> (Default: "3d")